Top Mistakes During Impotence Treatment – Medication for better Results

 When Taking Multiple Medications

-Many patients ask, “what should be the time gap between two different medicines?”
+Many patients ask, “What should be the time gap between two different medicines?”
 This depends on potential interactions between your medications.
 Some drugs shouldn’t be taken together as they may affect each other’s absorption or effectiveness.

 As a general rule: